bartmannp/General-Purpose-Sound-Recognition-Demo/README.md

 conda create -n panns python=3.12 conda activate panns pip install -r requirements.txt

+If PyTorch is not available from the default index on your Pi, install it from the wheel source recommended for your Raspberry Pi OS and Python version, then install the remaining packages.
 ```

 A comprehensive list of working dependencies can be found in the [full_dependencies.txt](assets/full_dependencies.txt) file.